OmkarMudugade/Zomato-EDA/README.md

 # Zomato-EDA
-We are going to analyze zomato data from the pune city.
+Perform Exploratory Data Analysis (EDA) to analyze data regarding restaurants across Pune city.
+EDA will involve a thorough examination of the dataset to uncover patterns.